MuhikaThomas/Accessing_remote_pc_filesystem/README.md

 User data is interspersed in-band with Telnet control information in an 8-bit byte oriented data connection over the Transmission Control Protocol (TCP).
 [For more information: https://en.wikipedia.org/wiki/Telnet] Telnet is insecure because the communication is not encrypted, your password and all other data will be transmitted as clear text.
 If possible avoid telnet.
 In this case i am figuring out all possible ways to access a remote pc.
-So telnet ... here we go
+So ... telnet here we go

+# Using secure shell [ssh]